-In the codebook documentation, the "applicable specifications" or "universe statement" for a question indicates which respondents were asked the question or had the variable defined for them.
-If a question or variable was not applicable to a particular respondent, the questionnaire program skipped to the next applicable question.
+In the codebook documentation, the "applicable specifications" or "universe statement" for a variable indicates which respondents were asked the question or had the variable defined for them.
+If a question was not applicable to a particular respondent, the questionnaire program skipped to the next applicable question.
 If a question was not skipped by any respondent or the variable was assigned a non-blank value for every case, the universe statement says, "Applicable for all respondents" or for the pregnancy file, "Applicable for all pregnancies."
-(For example, see Webdoc screen capture for AB-1 MARSTAT above.)
-One other type of information that is appended to the end of some universe statements is whether the variable has been recoded (or modified in some other way) for public use.
-This relates to modifications that were made to some variables to minimize the risk of disclosure (see section on "Protections to Minimize Risk of Disclosure for Individual-Level Data"), and these notes will only appear if applicable.
-For example, AC-2 HISPGRP shows the following universe statement:
+(For example, see Webdoc screen capture for AD-7b MARSTAT above.)